danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 [^Learners4]: Mackenzie, *Machine Learners*, 27.

-[^rnn]: We have used the free and open source program *Text Predictor* developed by Greg Surma in python to generate the next bonus chapter as it takes better account for symbols, line breaks and markdown syntax.
+[^rnn]: We have used the free and open source program *Text Predictor* developed by Greg Surma in Python to generate the following chapter as it takes better account of symbols, line breaks, and markdown syntax.
 See <https://github.com/gsurma/text_predictor>.

-[^acm]: License fees is paid for using the flowchart image in this book.
-We apologize for contributing to the paywall business model that might seem violate our free and open access principles, but we have also considered the importance of Weizenbaum's work in computing history, and this flowchart demonstrates the detailed logic of *Eliza*.
+[^acm]: License fees have been paid for using the flowchart image in this book.
+We apologize for contributing to the paywall business model that violates our free and open access principles, but we have also considered the importance of Weizenbaum's work in computing history, and how this flowchart demonstrates the detailed logic of *Eliza*.